Yoon Suk Yeol: Political positions

 Yoon identifies as a "conservative".
 Chung Doo-un, a former conservative member of parliament, has considered Yoon a conservative.
 Political commentator Chin Jung-kwon called his political inclination "libertarianism".
 He has also been described as a social conservative.
 His critical attitude toward feminism, his nationalist nature, and his hostile attitude toward the opposition and the liberal media have led the media and experts to call him and his policies "K-Trumpism" (한국판 트럼프 or K-트럼프) and "far-right", allegations denied by him and his supporters.

 Economics

 Yoon opposes economic interventionism by the government and is generally regarded as pro-business, and as a fiscal conservative.
-He has cited economist Milton Friedman and Friedman's 1980 book Free to Choose: A Personal Statement as a major influence on his belief in economic liberalism.
+He has cited economist Milton Friedman and his 1980 book Free to Choose as a major influence on his belief in economic liberalism.
 According to the Center for Strategic and International Studies, Yoon has intended to reduce dependence on China and promote supply chain resilience.